CSS is not loaded, skipping JS styling functions for best readability.

 A. The Director is responsible for submitting to the Board a monthly report showing revenue, expenses and fund balances to date.
 The Director will highlight variances to the approved budget in the monthly report.

-B. During the fourth quarter of each fiscal year, the Director shall present to the Board an annual report addressing compliance with requirements of these Financial Management Policies.
-This report shall also include required reporting on investments as prescribed in Section 6.
+B. The Director shall provide an update to the Board on a monthly basis addressing compliance with requirements of these Financial Management Policies as the compliance/event occurs.
+This report shall include required reporting on investments as prescribed in Section 6.
 INVESTMENTS, subsection E. Portfolio Management and Monitoring.

 C. In the event that any of the Reserve accounts fall below their required minimums, the Director shall immediately alert the Board, and shortly thereafter propose a plan for reestablishing those accounts to their minimum requirements.